voidbydefault/LLM_Financial_Report_Generator/README.md

 This project is a proof-of-concept demonstrating how to combine data analysis techniques with Large Language Models (LLMs) to automatically generate management reports from raw financial data stored in Excel format.

 The goal is to streamline the report generation process, providing data-driven insights with AI-generated summaries and visualizations, a life changer for accounting and finance professionals.
+Watch [demonstration video](https://www.youtube.com/watch?v=4qEi_lSWkG4) here.

 ## 2. Setup and Installation